 Changes to Observe When Visiting Loved Ones for the Holiday

-An idyllic holiday family setting features the grandparents presiding over a turkey feast with their children and grandchildren around the table saying prayers, laughing and spreading good cheer all around.
-The grandparents tell tales of their childhood and PG-rated stories from their children’s teen years.
-The children’s families don’t live nearby and haven’t seen the rest of the family since the last holiday gathering.
+What is the idyllic holiday family setting?
+One featuring grandparents presiding over a turkey feast with their children and grandchildren around the table saying prayers, laughing and spreading good cheer all around.
+The grandparents tell tales of their childhood and PG-rated stories from their children’s teen years. changes

 The Hollywood version of this scene reveals old family rivalries, humorous dysfunctional relationships and the aging parents’ miraculous peacekeeping between the far-too-competitive siblings.

 The unscripted version of this drama features a similar setting, except the aging parents are not able to sort out everyone’s problems.
 They have their own.
 Perhaps their physical abilities are now compromised, their health status carries more risk or their mental functioning is more questionable.

 The unscripted version of this family drama is not unusual.
 Many adult children are often surprised by the changes in their parents’ condition.
 You might observe a noticeable difference in your parents’ abilities from the previous visit, but how should you respond to this change?
 Does this require action on your part?